BioBoost/course-linux-essentials/docs/06_ownership_and_permissions/README.md

 ![passwd entries](./img/passwd_entries.png)

+Although, most commands will usually show the user owner as a name, the operating system is actually associating the user ownership with the `UID` for that user name.
+This is also reflected in the `/etc/passwd` file.

 ### Super user

 In addition to the two user types, there is the **superuser**, or **root user**, who has the ability to override any file ownership and permission restrictions.
 In practice, this means that the superuser has the rights to access anything on his/her own server.
 This user is used to make system-wide changes, and must be kept secure.